Total settles U.S. bribe probe for $398 million; CEO may be tried

 The cases are U.S. v.
 Total SA, U.S. District Court, Eastern District of Virginia, No. 13-00239; and In re: Total SA, SEC Administrative Proceeding No. 3-15338.

-Additional reporting by Chine Labbe and Michel Rose; Writing by Andrew Callus and Jonathan Stempel; Editing by Mark Potter, David Holmes, Tim Dobbyn and David Gregorio
+Additional reporting by Chine Labbe and Michel Rose; Writing by Andrew Callus and Jonathan Stempel; Editing by Mark Potter, David Holmes and Tim Dobbyn